 GRU is a publicly-owned utility company which supplies electricity, water and sewer to residences and commercial enterprises in Gainesville and Alachua County.
 It is overseen by a manager who is appointed by the Gainesville City Commission.
 Profits from the utility remain here locally and are used to offset Gainesville property taxes and provide city services including fire and police protection.

 In 2009, as the opposition to a new coal plant grew, the Gainesville City Commission looked at and approved an agreement with Gainesville Renewable Energy Center (GREC) to buy electricity generated from GREC’s as-yet unconstructed biomass power plant.
-Projections at that time were that 1) biomass would be less carbon intensive than an additional coal or natural gas plant and therefore better for the environment; 2) natural gas prices were going to soon skyrocket as supplies were rapidly being depleted (this was before fracking was widespread); and 3) they would be able to sell excess power at high prices to surrounding counties as federal restrictions were put in place to control carbon emissions.
+GRU was projecting that 1) biomass would be less carbon intensive than an additional coal or natural gas plant and therefore better for the environment; 2) natural gas prices were going to soon skyrocket as supplies were rapidly being depleted (this was before fracking was widespread); and 3) they would be able to sell excess power at high prices to surrounding counties as federal restrictions were put in place to control carbon emissions.

 The result has been an overly large biomass plant which frequently remains idle but still requires large payments from the City, ultimately contributing to higher electric rates.
 Because fracking has generated abundant and cheap natural gas, the City has not yet been able to sell biomass-generated power to other utility companies.
 The community has continued to argue over this contract and it has caused divisions about where we go next.

 - The GRU manager who negotiated the GREC contract, mostly behind closed doors, has been replaced.
 The new manager is honest, works well with the Commission, and communicates with the public.

 - An independent investigative review of the negotiations, decision-making, and outcome of the GREC contract was commissioned (report can be found online via google search for GRU Navigant Report).